 County and other organizations have been involved in the preparation of several grant applications related to bioterrorism and homeland security.
 Hospitals in the county will receive funding to purchase personal protective equipment for treatment teams and decontamination units through a grant administered by the federal Health Resources and Services Administration (HRSA) through the State EMS Authority.
-A federal Homeland Security grant administered through State OES will provide funding to Contra Costa fire, law enforcement, and health services for equipment purchases, planning, and exercises.
-Much of this money was used for personal protective equipment for responders, but funds will also be used for medical supply trailers to treat mass casualty victims and to enhance the capabilities of hazardous materials response teams and the Public Health Laboratory.
+A federal Homeland Security grant administered through State OES will continue to provide funding to Contra Costa fire, law enforcement, and health services for equipment purchases, planning, and exercises.
+EMS staff has successfully completed NIMS courses IS-00100, IS-00200, IS-00700.